decentraland/decentraland-dapps/README.md

 ### Page tracking

-In order to track all page change you will need to use analytics `page` function.
+In order to track all page change you will need to use the analytics `page` function.
 There is already an exported hook you can use the will be triggered everytime a location change in the app

 Note: It is important that this hook is triggered in any component inside the router provider.